 Preikestolen is a square rock formation resembling a pulpit standing 604 meters above the majestic Lysefjord in Norway.
 The hike to the plateau itself takes about two hours.
 We will take you safely to the start of the trail by bus.

 Preikestolen is an experience of a lifetime, and one you will want to repeat at different times of the year or at different times of the day.
-We bring you there throughout the season, from March to October.
+We bring you there throughout the season, from March through November.

 Book bus tickets online

 Welcome on board!
 The Pulpit Rock Bus provides a comfortable ride to the trailhead.
 Select the date and book your seats now to save money and skip the queue!
 You get a discount when booking online.
 The buses run all day long.
 Please note that seating is first-come first-served.